 if 1 and 2 March are non-business days, then the March ‘month’ would run from 3 to 29 March – 26 calendar days inclusive.

-Section 5 includes other definitions relating to hardship, payments and defaults, which are relevant for the operative provisions in ss 8 and 8A of Schedule 2.
+Section 5 includes other definitions relating to hardship, payments and defaults, which are relevant for the operative provisions in sections 8 and 8A of Schedule 2.
 These include:

 Hardship request, which means a financial hardship or payment difficulties notification or request that is regulated under legislation or an industry code.
 An example of such a piece of legislation is the National Credit Act.
 A hardship request does not include a once-off, short-term payment extension.